Support Us Button Widget

 In 1960, the university established The Student Non-Violent Coordinating Committee (SNCC), a student-led grassroots organization dedicated to helping people of color exercise their full rights as citizens.

 In 1997, Shaw conducted a research study to determine why Black World War II veterans were excluded from receiving Medals of Honor, the top military award.
-As a result of this study, Shaw recommended ten Black soldiers to the Pentagon to receive the award, resulting in seven of the candidates being awarded the Medal of Honor.
+As a result of this study, Shaw recommended ten Black soldiers to the Pentagon for the award, and seven of the candidates were subsequently awarded the Medal of Honor.

 In 2012, Shaw’s women’s basketball team — the Lady Bears — won its first NCAA Division II national championship.
 This title is the first national championship in the school’s history.